Learn about actual and potential costs

 If I bundle insurance policies together, what type of discounts am I eligible for?

 Do you recommend I purchase an umbrella policy?
 If so, why, and how will it benefit me in the long term?
 How much would this cost me?

-What other policies do you recommend based on my business size and market?
+What other policies do you recommend based on my business size and industry?
 Why?

 What type of value-added services do you offer, if any?